kczulko/scala-dev-env/README.md

 There are several parameters to pass (all are set to defaults):

-1. _metalsVersion_ : version of metals to install
+1. _metalsVersion_ : version of metals to install.
 1. _metalsSha256_  : metals sha256
 1. _emacsConfigSha256_ : sha256 of [github.com/kczulko/emacs-config](github.com/kczulko/emacs-config)
-1. _globalProjectsDir_ : directory under which emacs-config repository will be clonned.
+1. _globalProjectsDir_ : directory under which emacs-config repository will be cloned.
 Default to `/home/karol/projects`

 Based on that finall call may look more less like that: